jankotek/mapdb-site/news/mapdb_30_beta.rst

 New MapDB 3.0 release does not have all features from 1.0 and 2.0.
 Most notably it is missing asynchronous writes, instance cache and concurrent transactions (TxMaker).
-In many benchmarks it is slower than old versions.
+In many benchmarks it is slower than older versions.
 Missing features will be reintroduced in 3.1 release.

 Also some default settings